lukabraske37/lukabraske37/README.md

 # 💫 About Me:
-💻 Learning C#, JavaScript, HTML/CSS, and AI  <br>🛠️ Building small projects and growing my YouTube channel  <br>🤝 Open to mentorship and collaboration<br>
+💻 Learning C#, JavaScript, HTML/CSS, and AI  <br>🛠️ Building small projects and growing my YouTube channel  <br>🚀 Always learning, growing, and enjoying the process  <br>🤝 Open to mentorship and collaboration<br><br>

 ## 🌐 Socials: